philcifone/libaraxia/README.md

 GOOGLE_BOOKS_API_KEY=get_yours_at_https://console.cloud.google.com
 ```

-5. Run in project root with flask/gunicorn/python, whichever. python3 is easiest for development server:
+5. Run in project root with flask/gunicorn/python, whichever. python3 is easiest for a development server, for a production server I use gunicorn as a systemd service in an LXC container.
+So this will depend on your use-case I think.
+Happy to help if needed.

 ```shell
 python3 app.py
 ```

+6. Access via the browser at localhost:5000 (local ip can be accessed after it is accessed from local host, no idea why yet.)

 ### ✨ Features